 We have developed our real estate practice to accommodate clients involved in environmental matters, acquiring experience in handling all aspects of environmental regulation, compliance and litigation, including advising property owners and managers on issues concerning hazardous materials and representing clients before various governmental agencies.

 The Internal Revenue Code has provisions allowing for the tax-deferred exchange of property.
 However, this area of the tax law is very complex.
 Our attorneys are well-versed in this area of the law and have experience structuring tax deferred exchanges, including deferred, reverse and build-to-suit transactions.
 We also have significant background in structuring tenants in common arrangements and drafting agreements among tenants in common, whereby taxpayers acquire fractional interests in real property.
-Our real estate attorneys also regularly work with our eminent domain lawyers to advise clients on matters related to tax deferred reinvestments of proceeds from condemned property.

 The aggregation of capital from multiple sources frequently requires a written understanding between the investors.
 We are able to draw upon our long history of real estate transactions as well our background in corporate, finance and tax law to provide advice on the proper entity in which to hold title to real property.
 We can also reduce to writing a set of governing rules for property ownership or management, whether that writing is a joint venture, partnership, operating or tenants in common agreement.